richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 ## Add a Glint validated question

-**Search** for a question using a keyword or two.
-Hover over the question and select **+**.
+Search for an item using a keyword or two.
+Hover over the question and select the **+ symbol**.
 If everything appears as you’d like, select **Add Question**.

 ### View question details

-If you aren’t ready to add the question because you need more information, select the **cogwheel** symbol next to the question to view:
+If you aren’t ready to add the question because you need more information, select the **Configuration symbol** next to the question to view:
-- The question name
+- The item name
-- The question text
+- The item text
-- The question format
+- The item format
-- How the question is rated (valued)
+- How the item is rated (valued)
-- Whether the question is optional
+- Whether the item is optional
 - Available languages

-From this section, to add the question, select **Add Question**.
+To add the item, select **Add Question**.

-Within the question details, choose whether the item is:
+Within the details, choose whether the item is:
 - Optional or mandatory - optional items are recommended so that feedback providers can skip where needed.
-- The same for Subjects and Feedback providers within the cycle.
+- The same for Subjects and Feedback Providers within the cycle.
 - Can be prepopulated based on employee data

 >[!NOTE]
->While there isn’t a minimum or maximum number of questions for a 360 cycle, keep in mind:
+>While there isn’t a minimum or maximum number of items suggested for a 360 cycle, keep in mind:
 > - To encourage quality feedback, a maximum of 10-20 questions - including 2-3 open-ended questions - is best.
 > -	Glint recommends a minimum of six rated questions mapped to competencies.
 > - A 360 report shows top strengths and opportunities based on the **All but Self** score of questions in competencies.